BLACK+DECKER EM720CB7 Turntable Motor Replacement — Step-by-Step Guide

 Why is my BLACK+DECKER microwave turntable not spinning?

-The most common cause is a failed turntable motor, which is the component directly responsible for rotating the glass plate.
-However, before replacing the motor, rule out these simpler causes: the glass plate or roller ring may be improperly seated and physically obstructing rotation, food debris may be jamming the roller ring track, or the shaft coupling (the plastic piece connecting the motor to the plate) may be cracked or broken.
-If none of those simpler fixes resolve the issue, the turntable motor itself has likely burned out and needs to be replaced following the steps outlined in this guide.
+The most common cause is a failed turntable motor, which is responsible for rotating the glass plate.
+However, before replacing the motor, rule out simpler causes: the glass plate or roller ring may be improperly seated, food debris may be jamming the roller ring track, or the shaft coupling may be cracked or broken.
+If none of those simpler fixes resolve the issue, the turntable motor itself has likely burned out and needs replacing following the steps outlined in this guide.

 Can I use my microwave without a working turntable motor?